frontity/docs/guides/understanding-mars-theme-1.md

 ### Theme component

 Our main React component will be `Theme`, where we are deciding what kind of view to render, and in order for that component to access the store, we need to wrap it with the `connect` function.
 Once it's wrapped, we can access `state` and `actions` directly from the props.
 In this case, we are using `state.source.get()` to retrieve info about what kind of content should be rendered in the current path.
-If it happens to be an archive, we will render the `<List />` component, if a post type, the `<Post />` and if for some reason `wp-souce` couldn't retrieve the data from our WP, we will render a 404 page.
+If it happens to be an archive, we will render the `<List />` component, if a post type, the `<Post />` and if for some reason `wp-source` couldn't retrieve the data from our WP, we will render a 404 page.

 Here you have the code of `Theme` with some comments: